autocore-ai/AutowareAuto/src/localization/design/localization-design.md

 #### Global planning

-A global planner computes a sequence of lanelet sets which can bring the ego vehicle from it's current pose in the world to a target pose.
+A global planner computes a sequence of lanelet sets which can bring the ego vehicle from its current pose in the world to a target pose.

 A global planner would only need a coarse representation of the vehicle's state (i.e. position,